silvacms/silva.pas.openid/README.txt

 OpenID Support for Silva
 ------------------------

-This extension provide a full support for OpenID in Silva.
-This rely on PluggableAuthService and ``silva.pas.base``.
+This extension provides full support for OpenID in Silva.
+It relies on PluggableAuthService and ``silva.pas.base``.

-After installing the extension, users would be able to logon on Silva using an OpenID identity.
-First, users will have to register, with an form protected by a captcha.
-This registration step are going to fetch available information about the user from the OpenID provider.
-After registration, site managers can attributes roles to users, and check information about them on theirs Silva member objects.
+After installing the extension, visitors will be able to login to Silva using an OpenID identity.
+First, visitors will have to register their OpenID via a form protected by a captcha.
+This registration step will fetch the available information about the user from the OpenID provider and add it to the Silva member object.
+After registration, site managers can assign roles to the new users.

-This extension require at least `Silva`_ 2.1a or higher.
+This extension requires at least `Silva`_ 2.1a or higher.

 Installation
 ------------